emissary-ingress/emissary/BUILDING.md

 End-to-End Tests
 ----------------

-Ambassador's end-to-end tests are currently **not** run by CI, but they **are** part of the release criteria: we will not release an Ambassador for which the end-to-end tests are failing. **Again, you are strongly encouraged to add end-to-end test coverage for features you add.**
+Ambassador's end-to-end tests are run by CI for pull requests, release candidates, and releases: we will not release an Ambassador for which the end-to-end tests are failing. **Again, you are strongly encouraged to add end-to-end test coverage for features you add.**

 For more information on the end-to-end tests, see [their README](end-to-end/README.md).

 Version Numbering
 -----------------

-**Version numbers are determined by tags in Git, and will be computed by the build process.**

-This means that if you build repeatedly without committing, you'll get the same version number.
-This isn't a problem as you debug and hack, although you may need to set `imagePullPolicy: Always` to have things work smoothly.

-It also means that we humans don't say things like "I'm going to make this version 1.23.5" -- Ambassador uses [Semantic Versioning](http://www.semver.org/), and the build process computes the next version by looking at changes since the last tagged version.
-Start a Git commit comment with `[MINOR]` to tell the build that the change is worthy of a minor-version bump; start it with `[MAJOR]` for a major-version bump.
-If no marker is present, the patch version will be incremented.
+Version numbers will be determined by Git tags for actual releases.
+You are free to pick whatever version numbers you like when doing test builds.

 Normal Workflow
 ---------------